Public Boat Trips

 The Matthew of Bristol is a one-of-a-kind venue, available for your special occasion, corporate event, or as a location for filming and photoshoots!

-The Matthew is a great choice for your school trip.
-Offering a unique space to learn more about Bristol’s maritime history, The Matthew caters for children of all ages.
+Offering a unique space to learn more about Bristol’s maritime history, The Matthew caters for children of all ages and is a great choice for your school trip!

 The Matthew Story